Anthony Mundine: Rugby league

 In 1994, Mundine represented the Junior Kangaroos, the team that beat Great Britain's under-19s in the curtain-raiser to the Australia v.
 France Test at Parramatta Stadium.

 In 1996, he played in a losing grand final, against the Manly-Warringah Sea Eagles.
-That year, he was the victim of racial vilification when Rugby League player Barry Ward called Mundine a "black cunt".
+That year, he was the victim of racial vilification when Rugby League player Barry Ward called Mundine a "black c- - - -".
 Ward was fined $10,000 for the offence.
 At the end of that season Mundine announced that he was signing with the Brisbane Broncos in the Super League competition.

 In 1997 he played 18 games for the Brisbane club, scoring three tries.
 He also played at centre in his second consecutive grand final, this time a victory against the Cronulla-Sutherland Sharks in Brisbane.

 In 1998 he returned to St. George.

 Mundine was selected to play for New South Wales in each of the three matches of the 1999 State of Origin series, scoring a try in Game I on debut.

 That year he also assisted St. George Illawarra's run to the Grand Final, with a hat-trick against the Cronulla-Sutherland Sharks in the major semi-final.
 The following week the club lost to the Melbourne Storm in the 1999 NRL Grand Final during which and Mundine, playing at five-eighth knocked-on over the try line early in the second half when the score was 14-0 in favour of St. George Illawarra, which proved to be a major turning point in the match.

 The following year, Mundine said before the club's grand final rematch with Melbourne that Melbourne were not worthy premiers.
 Melbourne would hand St. George Illawarra a 70-10 defeat at the Melbourne Cricket Ground.

 Mundine was disappointed that further representative honours did not follow, and believed that his representative opportunities did not reflect his abilities and achievements at club level.
 He raised the issue of racism as the main explanation for this.